2024 1040-NR Form and Instructions

 Nonresident individuals in general must file Form 1040-NR if any of the following applied during the 2024 calendar year:

-Click any of the IRS 1040-NR Form and Instructions links below to download, save, view, and print the file for the corresponding year.
+Click any of the IRS 1040-NR form and instructions below to download, save, view, and print the file for the corresponding year.
 These free PDF files are unaltered and are sourced directly from the publisher.

 Printable Form 1040-NR Files